BongaKS/kolla-ansibleImageUpdate/README.md

 # kolla-ansible Image Updater
-node js app that updates kolla ansible docker images
+node js app that updates kolla ansible docker images with the ones in your local DTR

 # Kolla Ansible